Oghma-Infinium/Apostasy/Documentation/FAQ.md

 Solution(s)
  1. This bug isn't worthy of my time and I have already tried to fix it.
 For some reason that is beyond my current comprehension, he does not move after being moved in the CK.
 I will not waste more brain power and time trying to figure out the cause of this very very minor issue.

-### Naked when in Vampire Lord form!
-Solution(s)
- 1. Skyrim Outfit System overrides the Armor that is "worn" in Vampire Lord form, but since only the Non-playable armor worn in Vampire Lord form works with Vampire Lord race, the armor that Outfit System visually equips is invisible.
-Minor issue that is not fixable unless the author of the mod adds some type of smart toggle if you are detected in a VL/WW transformation.

 ### Not receiving Courier Letter from Dark Brotherhood!
 Solution(s)
  1. This appears to happen sometimes but from my testing as long as you sleep in a bed they should still abduct you as intended.
 Not sure what is causing this as of yet.